-We observed an evident difference in chewing efficiency between the patient with 20 teeth and adequate RPD and the patient with the same number of teeth, but with incongruous RPD.
-This is probably due to the discomfort created by an incongruous prosthesis that negatively influences the chewing efficiency despite a number of teeth equal to 20.
+We observed an evident difference in chewing efficiency between the patient with 20 teeth and adequate RPD and the patient with the same number of teeth but with incongruous RPD.
+This is probably due to the discomfort created by an incongruous prosthesis that negatively influences chewing efficiency despite having 20 teeth.

-Indeed, the masticatory function is better when the partial dentures are well constructed, but most of the patients wear resin prostheses with problems of construction, which are badly adapted to the tissues.
-During mastication, the incongruity of the prosthesis is such as to bring the chewing efficiency to very low levels, but not lower than that of the patients with less than 20 teeth.
+In fact, masticatory function is better when partial dentures are well constructed, but most patients wear resin prostheses with problems in construction, which are badly adapted to the tissues.
+During mastication, the incongruity of the prosthesis is such as to reduce chewing efficiency to very low levels, but not lower than for patients with less than 20 teeth.

-However, a prosthetic rehabilitation in patients with a number of teeth less than 20 is fundamental, since the chewing efficiency improves substantially in the presence of adequate RPD.
+However, prosthetic rehabilitation for patients with less than 20 teeth is fundamental since chewing efficiency improves substantially in the presence of adequate RPD.

 Conclusion

 In conclusion, this automatic segmentation method has been shown to be capable of quantifying the degree of colour mixing.
-The advantages of this method are that is fast, robust and not too complicated to perform.
-It requires apriori specification of the number of cluster centres that is often a problem difficult to solve.
-In this case, the number is given as input by the user, who can change it if the segmentation is not satisfactory.
+The advantages of this method are that it is fast, robust and not too complicated to perform.
+It requires a priori specification of the number of cluster centres, which is often difficult to calculate.
+In this study, the number was selected by the user, who could change it if the segmentation was not satisfactory.

-On the other hand, our study has several limitations, in particular the small number of enrolled patients that cannot provide statistical information for the different dental conditions.
-In addition, the results for different chewing gums colours have not been investigated, and these evaluations are valid only for the specific chewing gum mentioned.
+However, our study has several limitations; the small number of enrolled patients cannot provide statistical information on the different dental conditions, and the results for other chewing gum colours have not been investigated, so these evaluations are valid only for the specific chewing-gum colours mentioned.

-However, being a pilot study, the good results obtained could be easily combined in a larger system for further evaluations.
+However, as a pilot study, the results obtained can be easily combined with data in a larger study for further evaluation.

 Acknowledgement

-Authors would like to thank prof. Enrico Primo Tomasini for triggering the collaboration and the CARMELO (Center for Advanced Research on Measurements for Engineering and Life Optimization) Research and Development Center for having triggered the research activity.
+The authors would like to thank Prof. Enrico Primo Tomasini for initiating the collaboration and the CARMELO (Center for Advanced Research on Measurements for Engineering and Life Optimization) Research and Development Center for having instigated the research activity.

 References

-World Health Organization.
-(2015).World report on ageing and health.
-World Health Organization.
+World Health Organization (WHO), World report on ageing and health, 2015.
+Online [Accessed xxx]

-Chen M, Andersen RM, Barmes DE, et al. Comparing oral health care systems.
-WHO 1997:3-5.
+M. Chen, R. M. Andersen, D. E. Barmes, et al. Comparing oral health care systems, WHO, 1997, pp. 3-5.

-Petersen, P. E., Kandelman, D., Arpin, S., & Ogawa, H. (2010).
-Global oral health of older people-call for public health action.
-Community dental health, 27(4), 257-67.
+P. E. Petersen, D. Kandelman, S. Arpin, H. Ogawa, Global oral health of older people - call for public health action, Community Dental Health 27 (2010) pp. 257-267.

-Naka, O., Anastassiadou, V., & Pissiotis, A. (2014).
-Association between functional tooth units and chewing ability in older adults: a systematic review.
-Gerodontology, 31(3), 166-177.
+O. Naka, V. Anastassiadou, A. Pissiotis, Association between functional tooth units and chewing ability in older adults: a systematic review, Gerodontology 31 (2014) pp. 166-177.

+DOI:

-Waas, M., Meeuwissen, J., Meeuwissen, R., Käyser, A., Kalk, W., & Hof, M. (1994).
-Relationship between wearing a removable partial denture and satisfaction in the elderly.
-Community dentistry and oral epidemiology, 22(5PT1), 315-318.
+M. Waas, J. Meeuwissen, R. Meeuwissen, A. Käyser, W. Kalk, M. Hof, Relationship between wearing a removable partial denture and satisfaction in the elderly, Community Dentistry and Oral Epidemiology 22 (1994) pp. 315-318.

+DOI:

-Sheiham, A., Steele, J. G., Marcenes, W., Lowe, C., Finch, S., Bates, C. J., ... & Walls, A. W. G. (2001).
-The relationship among dental status, nutrient intake, and nutritional status in older people.
-Journal of dental research, 80(2), 408-413.
+A. Sheiham, J. G. Steele, W. Marcenes, C. Lowe, S. Finch, C. J. Bates, A. W. G. Walls, The relationship among dental status, nutrient intake, and nutritional status in older people, Journal of Dental Research 80 (2001) pp. 408-413.

+DOI:

-Boretti, G., Bickel, M., & Geering, A. H. (1995).
-A review of masticatory ability and efficiency.
-The Journal of prosthetic dentistry, 74(4), 400-403.
+G. Boretti, M. Bickel, A. H. Geering, A review of masticatory ability and efficiency, Journal of Prosthetic Dentistry 74 (1995) pp. 400-403.

+DOI:

-Bajoria, A. A., Saldanha, S., & Shenoy, V. K. (2012).
-Evaluation of satisfaction with masticatory efficiency of new conventional complete dentures in edentulous patients ‐ a survey.
-Gerodontology, 29(3), 231-238.
+A. A. Bajoria, S. Saldanha, V. K. Shenoy, Evaluation of satisfaction with masticatory efficiency of new conventional complete dentures in edentulous patients ‐ a survey, Gerodontology 29 (2012) pp. 231-238.

+DOI:

-Eberhard, L., Schindler, H. J., Hellmann, D., Schmitter, M., Rammelsberg, P., & Giannakopoulos, N. N. (2012).
-Comparison of particle‐size distributions determined by optical scanning and by sieving in the assessment of masticatory performance.
-Journal of oral rehabilitation, 39(5), 338-348.
+L. Eberhard, H. J. Schindler, D. Hellmann, M. Schmitter, P. Rammelsberg, N. N. Giannakopoulos, Comparison of particle‐size distributions determined by optical scanning and by sieving in the assessment of masticatory performance, Journal of Oral Rehabilitation 39 (2012) pp. 338-348.